jprchlik/sigmoid_selector/README.md

         area:0.0,                --> Area in square arcseconds from automatic region finding (BETA feature)
         roi:OBJ_NEW('IDLanROI'), --> Region object from automatic region finding (BETA feature)
         bkgd:0.0,                --> Background flux in ADU/s/arcsec^2
-        fwhm:0.0,                --> Half width of the sigmiod core in arcseconds
+        fwhm:0.0,                --> Half width of the sigmoid core in arcseconds
-        hght:0.0,                --> Peak flux of the sigmiod in ADU/s/arcsec^2
+        hght:0.0,                --> Peak flux of the sigmoid in ADU/s/arcsec^2
         bboxx:fltarr(5),         --> x-coordinates which make a bounding box for the observation in pixels
         bboxy:fltarr(5),         --> y-coordinates which make a bounding box for the observation in pixels
-        fwlin1:fltarr(2),        --> x,y coordinates of the trailing end of the sigmiod core in pixels
+        fwlin1:fltarr(2),        --> x,y coordinates of the trailing end of the sigmoid core in pixels
-        fwlin2:fltarr(2),        --> x,y coordiantes of the leading end of the sigmiod core in pixels
+        fwlin2:fltarr(2),        --> x,y coordiantes of the leading end of the sigmoid core in pixels
         longx1:0.0,              --> Trailing Long Axis X coordinate in Pixels
         longy1:0.0,              --> Leading  Long Axis X coordinate in Pixels
         longx2:0.0,              --> Trailing Long Axis Y coordinate in Pixels